 - MongoDB’s flexible deployment and seamless migration abilities allow web app developers to run their applications anywhere they want.

 - MongoDB integrates very well with third-party services and provides robust APIs that enable the triggering of serverless functions.

 PostgreSQL is one of the most powerful database management systems for Linux that has a widespread application in several kinds of projects.
-It is an open source database management system that leverages the relational database model and emphasizes extensibility, superior performance, and ease of use heavily.
+It is an open source database management system that leverages the relational database model and heavily emphasizes extensibility, superior performance, and ease of use.
 PostgreSQL is used in many large-scale applications where a wide range of workloads needs to be handled due to its empowering features.

 Features of PostgreSQL

 - PostgreSQL allows users to define their own data types, casts, conversions, domains, indexes, operators, and procedures.